PSMSL/geometric_computation/README.md

 A full package will be available on PyPI soon.
 ## Demonstrations

-See [demos/PSMSL Demonstrations.md] (demos/PSMSL Demonstrations.md) for detailed explanations and instructions for running the demonstrations.
+See See the [PSMSL Demonstrations guide](demos/PSMSL Demonstrations.md) for detailed explanations and instructions. for detailed explanations and instructions for running the demonstrations.

 ### Quick Demo: Handling a Singularity